 Just a few simple ingredients is all you need to make these irresistible Homemade Soft Pretzels.
-This recipe yields pretzels with a warm, buttery, salty exterior and they are delicious by themselves, or dunked in your favorite cheese dip!
-They are so easy to make and also fun - if you have kids make sure to get them involved.
+This recipe yields pretzels with a warm, buttery, salty exterior and they are delicious by themselves, or dunked in your favourite cheese dip!
+They are so easy to make (one of the easiest pretzel recipes I have made) and also fun - if you have kids make sure to get them involved.
 Be sure to watch the video in the blog post for how to shape pretzels!

 How to make pretzels

 Don’t be intimidated - these are easier than you think to make and the dough is quite forgiving - these easy steps help to break down the process:

 - Make the dough: Mix together the warm milk with the yeast and allow to settle for 2 min then stir In the sugar and part of the flour.
 Add in the softened butter and the rest of the flour until a sticky shaggy dough forms.
 Either use a wooden spoon to combine the dough, and knead it by hand for about 5 minutes until smooth.
 Or if you are using a stand mixer, use the dough hook in a bowl of a stand mixer to knead it for about 5 minutes until smooth.